troelsselch/Laundrette/README.md

 ## TODO

-- Find TODOs, remove dies.
+- Find TODOs.
 - Logger (should this be included in the api?)
 - Test cases using dummy adapter
+- Class and method documentation.

 ## Usage: